ruricolist/vernacular/README.md

 (You can consult the [Emacs manual][] for the details of the syntax.)

 The advantage of this approach is that the sequence between `-*-` markers does not have to appear at the beginning; it can be commented out using the appropriate comment syntax.
-(If the file starts with a shebang (`#!`), the mode can also be specified in the second line, but this is also true of hash langs.)
+(If the file starts with `#!`, the mode can also be specified in the second line.)

 Lastly, the language of a module can be specified as part of the import syntax.
 This lets you use files as modules without having to edit them at all, which may be useful for shared files you cannot edit.